acaprojects/www-mckinsey/README.md

 When pushing, please ensure that any environment related settings (e.g. staff/assets/settings.json) match the actual production setting that is required.
 UAT settings can go into a `uat` branch

+# Usage
+* Treat `master` branch as the one to deploy to the UAT (or POC) server(s), including having any settings.json values up match the UAT environment requirements.
+* Treat `prod` branch as the one to deploy to the PROD server(s), including having any settings.json values up match the PROD environment requirements.

 ### Updating forks from this repo ###
 In your fork: